MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 If you get an error similar to "Expression.Error: The environment 'Production' does not exist.", follow these steps to troubleshoot:

 1. Make sure you're using the right credentials to access [!INCLUDE [prod_short](includes/prod_short.md)].
 These credentials might not be the same credentials you use to access [!INCLUDE [powerbi-name](includes/powerbi-name.md)].
 [How do I change or clear the account I'm currently using to connect to Business Central from Power BI Desktop?](/dynamics365/business-central/power-bi-faq?tabs=designer#perms)
-2. If your environment is an embed ISV environment, you need to specify the embed ISV name in parenthesis as part of the environment name.
-For example, if you want to connect to an environment named Production from the embed ISV named Fabrikam, you have to specify "PRODUCTION (fabrikam)" as environment name.
+2. If your environment is an embedded ISV environment, you need to specify the embedded ISV name in parenthesis as part of the environment name.
+For example, if you want to connect to an environment named Production from the embedded ISV named Fabrikam, you must specify "PRODUCTION (fabrikam)" as environment name.

 ### "Can't insert a record.
 Current connection intent is Read-Only." error connecting to custom API page